-Based in Hayward, Wis., one of North America’s best fisheries, Maina boasts decades of experience landing musky, walleye, bass and just about every other species of fish, both through the ice and from the boat.
+Based in Hayward, Wisconsin, one of North America’s best fisheries, Maina boasts decades of experience landing musky, walleye, bass and most other species of fish, both through the ice and from the boat.

 Check out his story below.

 Safety first – the most critical ice fishing tip

 Before ice fishing, always ensure the ice is safe.